 We do not accept damaged electrical-, hybrid- or gas-vehicles.
 Transportation of these is arranged with authorised repair shop and insurance company.

 5. Age limits

-Children and youngsters under 18 years can travel alone if they have a written permit from their parent or guardian.
+Children and youngsters under 18 years can travel alone on scheduled trips if they have a written permit from their parent or guardian.
 The travel permit has to be given using Wasaline’s form, which can be found here.
 The contact information of the parent or guardian has to be visible on the travel permit form to allow confirming of the permit e.g. by phone.
 The permit has to be presented together with the boarding card when embarking the ship.